mondoohq/mondoo-operator/docs/user-manual.md

 ```

 ### Installing with Helm
-Follow these steps to set up a development Kubernetes to test the operator using [Helm](https://helm.sh/).
+Follow these steps to set up the Mondoo Operator using [Helm](https://helm.sh/).

 Preconditions:
 - `kubectl` with cluster admin access